mananapr/cfiles/README.md

 # cfiles
-`cfiles` is a work in progress terminal file manager written in C using the ncurses library.
+`cfiles` is a work in progress terminal file manager with vim like keybindings, written in C using the ncurses library.
 It aims to provide an interface like [ranger](https://github.com/ranger/ranger) while being lightweight, fast and minimal.